fbpx Skip to main content

 Information Technology

-To build up our breadth and depth of knowledge we also teach the history of Computer Science and common use of technology beyond school, including the WWW and the internet.
-This is interwoven into our curriculum and may be paired with units that require the creation of digital artefacts to further use students declarative and procedural knowledge.
+To deepen our students’ understanding, we also explore the history of Computer Science and the common use of technology beyond the classroom, including the World Wide Web and the internet.
+This historical context is interwoven into our curriculum, often paired with units that require the creation of digital artifacts to reinforce both declarative and procedural knowledge.

 Digital Literacy

-Digital literacy is the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.
-In KS3 our task is to bring all students to the same level of proficiency using digital devices.
-We ensure that e-safety is taught in Year 7 and Year 8 as well as a standalone unit in Cybersecurity in Year 9.
-This is a good example of how our curriculum makes use of semantic waves in planning sequencing across the years.
+Digital literacy, the ability to effectively use information and communication technologies, is essential for students to find, evaluate, create, and communicate information.
+In Key Stage 3, our goal is to bring all students to a consistent level of proficiency with digital devices.
+We prioritize e-safety education in Years 7 and 8, alongside a standalone unit on Cybersecurity in Year 9.
+This structured approach exemplifies our curriculum’s effective use of semantic waves, ensuring coherent sequencing across the years.

 Contacts